AlexZzz999999/SmsClassificationByBert/README.md

     - cuda --11.3
     - transformers --4.6.1

-- Notice: To run the code below, you need to load the model from https://huggingface.co/cardiffnlp/twitter-roberta-base, and a new file named smishing_valid.txt which is extracted from the smishing_train.txt
+- Notice: To run the code below, you need to load the model from https://huggingface.co/cardiffnlp/twitter-roberta-base